Protecting your pets from toxic springtime plants

 Shirey says no doubt, spring is the busiest time of the year for these types of incidents.

-"100% in Springtime," he said.
+"One-hundred percent in springtime," he said.
 "I mean, everyone is bringing in new plants, everything is growing, blooming.
 Our allergies are out of control.
 I mean this is the time of the year when we definitely see it the most."

 Shirey says a lot of pets suffer from seasonal allergies, but the two have very different symptoms.